jayinc/docs/content/slu-examples/postprocessing.md

 # Entity Data Type Reference

-Here are all Entity Data Types that we support, a brief description of what they do, and with what [Standard Variable](/slu-examples/standard-variables/) they are designed to work.
+Here are all Entity Data Types that we support, a brief description of what they do, and what [Standard Variable](/slu-examples/standard-variables/) they are designed to work with.

-* `Date` — expressions that define a date are converted into ISO-8601 as a string (e.g., _January fifth twenty twenty_ → _2020-01-05_).
+* `Date` — expressions that define a date are converted into ISO-8601 formatted strings (e.g., _January fifth twenty twenty_ → _2020-01-05_).
 Relative expressions like _tomorrow_ or _next Friday_ are parsed relative to the current date.
-If the year is missing from the expression, the current year will be used.
 Works together with the `$SPEECHLY.DATE` standard variable.

+**Note:** On the Dashboard you can choose from two Date types: `Date (Prefer Future Dates)` and `Date (Prefer Past Dates)`.
+They only differ in their behaviour with relative date expressions where it is unknown whether the user speaks about the future or the past.
+For example, the phrase "on Monday" can either refer to the previous Monday (in the past), or the following Monday (in the future).
+Likewise, "January fifth" can either refer to the previous or next January.
+By choosing the variant that prefers future dates, such phrases are mapped to a date in the future, while the one that prefers the past will return a date in the past, respectively.
+Which variant you should use depends on the application in question, and whether your users are more likely to talk about the future or the past.

 * `Time` - expressions that define a time of day are returned as a `hh:mm` formatted string using a 24-hour clock (e.g., _three thirty pm_ → _15:30_, _quarter past two in the morning_ → _02:15_, _twenty past nine pm_ → _21:20_).
 Works together with `$SPEECHLY.TIME`.